U.S. Relations With Bahrain

 The U.S-Bahrain Free Trade Agreement entered into force in 2006, generating additional commercial opportunities for both countries.
 In 2014, bilateral trade exceeded $2 billion.

 U.S. Assistance to Bahrain

 Bilateral Economic Relations

 Due to its relatively limited energy reserves, Bahrain has been diversifying its economy away from oil and gas production and is seeking to attract foreign investment and businesses.
-The U.S.-Bahrain Free Trade Agreement took effect on August 1, 2006, and is generating increased U.S. commercial interest in Bahrain.
-Bilateral trade between the U.S. and Bahrain has increased each since the signing of the Free Trade Agreement, exceeding $1.9 billion USD in 2012.
+The U.S.-Bahrain Free Trade Agreement took effect on August 1, 2006, and has generated increased U.S. commercial interest in Bahrain.
+Bilateral trade between the U.S. and Bahrain has increased each since the signing of the Free Trade Agreement, exceeding $2 billion USD in 2014.
 U.S. exports to Bahrain include machinery, aircraft, vehicles, and agricultural products.
 U.S. imports from Bahrain include fertilizers, aluminum, textiles, apparel, and organic chemicals.

 Bahrain's Membership in International Organizations